GUIDELINES FOR EVENT ORGANISERS

 NSW Supersprint Panel Support

-The Panel will provide the host Club with an excel file for Timing, Grid Sheets, Scrutineering labels and all event audit and check-in documentation required by the Chief Scrutineer.
+The Panel will provide the host Club with an excel file for Timing, Grid Marshal Sheets, Scrutineering labels and all event audit and check-in documentation required by the Chief Scrutineer.

 Grid Sheets